iMuffles/mff-sheets/README.md

     * Inside this folder, place the section title background images.
 Name them as `1.png`, `2.png`, etc. in order of appearance in the infographic from top to bottom.
     * These images should be automatically resized to fit.
 It is recommended that "new contents" promo images used in the in-game scrolling ad are used as titlecards.
 * Any other images you want, in `.png` format, named however you like.
-    * A lot of common images, such as character portraits, are stored in `_resources/images`.
+    * A lot of common images, such as character portraits, are stored in `_resources/portraits` and `_resources/items`.
 However images that you generate yourself or ones not found in the `_resources` folder need to be placed within the infographic's project folder.

 Examples of these folders used to generate various infographics can be found in the `infographics` folder.